aliibrahim123/neocomp.js/docs/zro-router.md

 	onRoute: Event<(router: ZRORouter, url: URL, set: (url: URL | false) => void) => void>;
 }
 ```
-`go` navigate to a given url.
+`go`: navigate to a given url.

-`back` and `forward` navigate to the respectfull entry in the history.
+`back`: and `forward` navigate to the respectfull entry in the history.

-`lastURL` stores the last url navigated to, updated only after complete update.
+`lastURL`: stores the last url navigated to, updated only after complete update.

-`onRoute` an event triggered when routing, pass a function called `set` that can be called to
+`onRoute`: an event triggered when routing, pass a function called `set` that can be called to
 change the url or to reject the request if called with `false`, `false` win then last one.

 ## attaching to DOM